uviclibraries/genai-notebooklm/7-k-12-educators.md

 {: .step}

-Step 4 - Google Notebook as a teacher preparation tool {: .label .label-step}
+Step 4 - Gemini Notebook as a teacher preparation tool {: .label .label-step}

-Beyond classroom activities, Google Notebook is a powerful tool for teachers to prepare materials from their own documents.
+Beyond classroom activities, Gemini Notebook is a powerful tool for teachers to prepare materials from their own documents.
 Try these with the Three Little Pigs notebook or swap in your own course readings.

 ### Generate comprehension questions
 ```